 Also, if you make a sandwich with it, make sure to use gluten-free bread.

 To scale this recipe up you can simply double or triple all ingredients.
 In this case, use a large bowl to combine the mixture.
 To scale this recipe down, you can simply divide everything by half.

 Curry Tofu Egg Salad: this one is our favorite variation of a tofu egg salad.
-All you need to do is to add ½ teaspoon of curry powder (add 1 teaspoon if you really like curry) to the dressing and you've got a delicious oriental-tasting vegan egg salad with curry.
+All you need to do is to add 1/2 teaspoon of curry powder (add 1 tsp if you really like curry) to the dressing and you’ve got a delicious oriental-tasting vegan egg salad with curry.

 Vegan Egg Salad with Chickpeas: to make a vegan chickpea egg salad you can replace tofu with canned chickpeas.
 All you have to do is to drain and rinse a can of chickpeas.
 Then put them in a bowl and mash them with a fork till you have kind of a chickpea mash.
 Not too fine.
 Now mix in the vegan salad dressing, stir, and you are done.